(Published Date January 1, 2019)

 Thanks to online technology.

-This virtual toy gives you the flexibility to live the life you dream off, with an ability to work from anywhere in the world, anywhere you want, and that truly resonates with your nature.
+This beast gives you the flexibility to live the life you dream off, with an ability to work from anywhere in the world, anywhere you want, and that truly resonates with your nature.

-It is widely spread, turning the whole world into a global village and ultimately helping you connect with potential employers who always strive to hire hard-working employees.
+It has turned the whole world into a global village, ultimately helping you connect with potential clients who remain in a constant hunt to hire hard-working employees.

 When it comes to making money online, proofreading never fails to secure the top spot in terms of earning potential with ease.